 Ask Dr. Carol Cressman (OD '79) why she became an optometrist and the answer is simple: “I couldn’t see.”

 Forty years later, Carol continues to serve.
-She is the community chair of the Seeing Beyond 2020 campaign to create the Waterloo Eye Institute, aimed at meeting the eye and vision care needs of people in Waterloo-Wellington Region.
+She is the community chair of the Seeing Beyond 2020 campaign to create the Waterloo Eye Institute, aimed at meeting the eye and vision care needs of people in Waterloo-Wellington.

 A one-stop centre for eye and vision care

 The Waterloo Eye Institute is an ambitious $35 million initiative that will allow the University of Waterloo’s School of Optometry & Vision Science to create a comprehensive, one-stop centre for eye and vision care.
-It will help to bridge the gaps between health care providers and increase patient access to ophthalmological care and services such as vision therapy, treatment of diseases like dry eye, and surgery.
+It will help to bridge gaps between health care providers and increase patient access to care and services.

 By promoting collaboration between health care professionals, the Institute will provide seamless care – from wellness to surgery to rehabilitation – for patients of all ages.
 It will allow them to get the right care, at the right time, in the right place.

-Carol believes so strongly in the many benefits of the Waterloo Eye Institute, that she has made a generous pledge of $500,000 to inspire others to support the campaign.
+Carol believes so strongly in the many benefits of the Waterloo Eye Institute, that she made a pledge of $500,000 to inspire others to support the campaign.

 "It's time to pay it forward"

-But her donation serves two other purposes as well.
+Her donation serves two other purposes as well.
 It’s a gift in memory of her late husband, Waterloo Optometry classmate Dr. Peter Foster, who passed away suddenly in 2001.
-And it’s a gift given with gratitude to the community, the profession and her patients who supported her through the challenges of widowhood and solo parenting three young children.
+It's also a gift given with gratitude to the community, the profession and her patients who supported her through the challenges of widowhood and solo parenting of three children.

 “So many people were there for me through that difficult time.
-That’s why it’s important to me to give back by supporting eye and vision health in our community and the advancement of my profession.
+It’s important to me to give back by supporting eye and vision health in our community and the advancement of Optometry.
 It’s time to pay it forward.
 It’s the cycle of giving,” she says.

 “We are fortunate to have a centre of excellence like the School of Optometry & Vision Science in our community.
-But there is more we can do.
+There is more we can do.
 We need the Waterloo Eye Institute.”